dmccreary/dmccreary/docs/recommendations.md

 * Strategist at Microsoft
 * March 31, 2017
-* Rob worked with Dan on the same team
+* Rob worked with Dan on the same team at MarkLogic

 I worked with Dan in the healthcare vertical at MarkLogic.
 He has made the full round-trip from committed relational/SQL developer to enlightened post-relational/NoSQL advocate.
 He understands the value and the power, and is great at explaining both to clients and partners.